sigmaister/copy_CollapsOS/apps/basic/README.md

 evaluation in variable `x`.
 Before the variable name, a quoted string literal can be specified.
 In that case, that string will be printed as-is just before the prompt.

+**peek/deek**: Put the value at specified memory address into specified variable. peek is for a single byte, deek is for a word (little endian).
+For example, `peek 42 a` puts the byte value contained in memory address 0x002a into variable `a`. `deek 42 a` does the same as peek, but also puts the value of 0x002b into `a`'s MSB.

+**poke/doke**: Put the value of specified expression into specified memory address.
+For example, `poke 42 0x102+0x40` puts `0x42` in memory address 0x2a (MSB is ignored) and `doke 42 0x102+0x40` does the same as poke, but also puts `0x01` in memory address 0x2b.